werthdavid/ngx-kjua/README.md

 * `fontname` font for additional label text (defaults to `sans-serif`)
 * `fontcolor` font-color for additional label text (defaults to `#333`)
 * `image` additional image (defaults to `undefined`, use an HTMLImageElement)
+* `cssClass` additional css-class that will be appended to the div-container that contains the qr-code (defaults to `undefined`)

 More details can be found on [larsjung.de/kjua](https://larsjung.de/kjua/)